Thomas Cardell

 Thomas Cardell or Cardall (died 1621) was a musician and dancing master specialising in playing the lute who served Elizabeth I and Anne of Denmark.

 Cardell joined the court of Queen Elizabeth in 1574, as dancing master and lutenist, in the place of the Italian musician Jasper Gaffoyne.
 He married Ellen Cotton in 1575.
 Cardell's sister Elizabeth was the mother of the lutenist and composer Daniel Bacheler (1572-1619).

 Cardell was paid £1 for devising and performing a dance at the Masque of Ladies and Boys at Windsor Castle on 5 January 1583.
 Beginning in 1588, Queen Elizabeth gave Cardell £40 yearly.
+The Earl of Rutland gave £3 to "Mr Cardewell" and 10 shillings to his boy as a New Year's Day gift in 1599 for teaching his sister Elizabeth Manners to dance.

 After the Union of the Crowns, Cardell attended the funeral of Queen Elizabeth in mourning black cloth.
 He was made a groom of the privy chamber to Anne of Denmark.
 In Scotland she had been served by John Norlie, an English player of the viol.
 Cardell attended Anne and her daughter Princess Elizabeth in their progress to the west of England for 109 days during the plague in the autumn of 1603.
 Cardell was probably involved in the October 1603 masque known as Prince Henry's Welcome at Winchester.
 The composer and musician John Dowland was also at Winchester.

 In January 1604 Cardell was given an annuity of £100.
 The seven or eight year old Princess Elizabeth sent Thomas Cardell or his son Francis to Robert Cecil, then Viscount Cranborne, with a note in French, asking Cecil to arrange for him to join her household and be remunerated, so she could keep him close by, as the new dance moves he had taught her pleased her parents.